LoveKino/forseti/README.md

 // }

 ```
-Let's look at the code line by line
+Let's look at the code line by line.
 ### import forseti
 ```
 var jsonValidator = require("forseti");